Skaruts/tdm_packer_2/README.md

 ###### Note: This project was made in Godot 4.2.2-stable.
 It may not work in older versions of Godot.
 It also uses GDSCript exclusively, which doesn't require the Mono version of Godot, but should be compatible with it.

+###### Note: As this is still a very early version with very little testing, you should back-up any missions you use this app with.

 ![2024-08-02 18_18_58-TDM Packer 2](https://github.com/user-attachments/assets/1e03cefc-35ba-41c7-8ab1-805893c2a86c)

 ![2024-08-02 18_29_08-TDM Packer 2](https://github.com/user-attachments/assets/df567658-90fd-4a26-a83e-8b84d00bcdae)